 Healthy Families

 The Healthy Families theme of the NIHR Applied Research Collaboration Yorkshire and Humber works with the public, service providers and researchers to improve health, wellbeing and promote fairer futures for families living in deprived areas across the Yorkshire and Humber region.
-The theme is co-led by Professor Kate Pickett and Professor Rosie McEachan and builds upon the foundations established by the previous Collaborations for Leadership in Applied Health Research and Care (CLAHRCs).
+The theme is co-led by Professor Rosie McEachan and Dr Sunil Bhopal and builds upon the foundations established by the previous Collaborations for Leadership in Applied Health Research and Care (CLAHRCs).

-Research is undertaken across five broad topic areas (Best Start; Oral Health; Healthy Bodies; Healthy Learning; Healthy Places) and complemented by cross-cutting topic areas (Healthy Equity and Minority Ethnic Health; Systems Change and Priority Setting).
-An additional topic, focusing on the impacts of the COVID-19 pandemic was established in 2020.
+Research is undertaken across five broad topic areas (Best Start; Oral Health; Healthy Bodies and Minds; Healthy Learning; Healthy Places) and complemented by a cross-cutting Systems Change topic.
+Healthy Families research projects which were established in 2020 to understand the impacts of the COVID-19 pandemic can be found on the COVID-19 page.
 We have over 50 research projects in our theme and are always interested in hearing new ideas – please do get in touch.
 Explore the topic areas below to find out more about our current projects.

 Healthy Families Projects